engelanna/addressing-the-yan-report/assets/markdown/yan_et_al_analysis.md

 ---

-## Restriction enzymes around the spike's receptor binding motif
+## <!-- fit --> Restriction enzymes around the spike's receptor binding motif

 Mikolaj Raszek, PhD, was kind enough to elucidate, in [_SARS-CoV-2 coronavirus origins alternative theories – do they hold up against science?_](https://merogenomics.ca/blog/en/117/SARS-CoV-2_coronavirus_origins_alternative_theories__do_they_hold_up_against_science_Part_2), the core claim of the Yan report.